mojotech/scrivener/README.md

 **Note**: You're probably looking for [Scrivener.Ecto](https://github.com/drewolson/scrivener_ecto).
 Have a look there first.

-Scrivener is a pagnation library for the Elixir ecosystem.
+Scrivener is a pagination library for the Elixir ecosystem.
 You most likely won't use Scrivener directly, instead using a library that implements Scrivener's `Paginater` protocol for the type of data you're trying to paginate.

 The primary use for Scrivener is the pagination of Ecto queries.
 For more information, see [Scrivener.Ecto](https://github.com/drewolson/scrivener_ecto).